Gartner reveals the top security technologies in 2017

 "MDR services hit a "sweet spot" with these organisations, due to their lack of investment in threat detection capabilities," Gartner states.

-Once attackers are in a system, they can move laterally and take over multiple systems.
-Microsegmentation within data centres is able to limit damage from breaches by isolating and segmenting data.
+Microsegmentation Once attackers are in a system, they can move laterally and take over multiple systems.
+Microsegmentation within data centers is able to limit damage from breaches by isolating and segmenting data.

 "Software composition analysis (SCA) tools specifically analyse the source code, modules, frameworks and libraries that a developer is using to identify and inventory OSS components and to identify any known security vulnerabilities or licensing issues before the application is released into production," Gartner states.